Topics

 Those are two effects that I can think of so far.

-(1) Dilution Effect
+(1) Dilution effect

 If you proportionally increase digestible carbohydrates (rice, noodles, bread, etc.) in the meal, the percentage of side dishes such as fat, meat, fish, and vegetables will be relatively smaller.
 The density of a spoonful of oil will be lower if you eat more bread or rice portions with soup (water).